Skip to content

 • Scheduling tasks (cron)

 Why keep exec?
-Travel Hub still uses mcporter (requires shell execution) and read-only mail uses CLI commands.
+Travel Hub and read-only mail use CLI commands invoked via shell.
 Apple PIM and Fastmail use native plugins for all agents (no exec needed for PIM access).
+Travel Hub migrated off mcporter in 2026-04 — it’s now a native openclaw plugin that still shells out to the travel-hub CLI, but without the mcporter intermediary.

 1.4 Lock Down Filesystem Permissions